gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 1. Go to the [GTAForums page](https://gtaforums.com/topic/981864-restored-pedestrians/).
 2. Press `DOWNLOAD`.
 3. Download the archive.
-4. From the :material-folder: ==Installation through Fusion Overloader== folder in the archive, Extract the :material-folder: ==update== folder from the archive into the game folder.
+4. From the :material-folder: ==Installation through Fusion Overloader== folder in the archive, extract the :material-folder: ==update== folder from the archive into the game folder.

 ---